Parishri07/Email-Classification/README.md

 # Classification-algorithm-models

-This repository outlines an email classification project.
-Leveraging Python, the project encompasses data ingestion, comprehensive text preprocessing (including stop word removal and character elimination), and insightful data visualization through box plots and word clouds.
-By employing Grid Search CV and Naive Bayes, the model achieves a remarkable 97% accuracy in classifying emails as spam or ham.
+Data Import: Imported email data for analysis from Kaggle.
+Text Preprocessing: Cleaned and prepared text data by removing stop words and irrelevant characters.
+Data Visualization: Created box plots and word clouds to explore data characteristics.
+Model Building: Employed Grid Search CV for hyperparameter tuning and Naive Bayes to construct a classification model.
+Evaluation: Achieved an impressive 97% accuracy in classifying emails.